mpv-player/mpv/DOCS/man/options.rst

     can be influenced by the other ``--video-...`` options.
 (But not all; for example ``--video-zoom`` does nothing if this option is enabled.)

-    The video and monitor aspects aspect will be ignored.
+    The video and monitor aspect ratios will be ignored.
 Aspect correction would require to scale the video in the X or Y direction, but this option disables scaling, disabling all aspect correction.